umairishaq/aws-container-devsecops-workshop/docs/04-testing.md

 2. Click on the latest Pull Request.
 3. Click the **Activity** tab to view the feedback.

-## Stage 1: Fix Dockerfile linting issues
+## Stage 1: Fix the Dockerfile linting defects

-In the feedback you should see multiple issues that were identified by the Dockerfile linting stage.
-The first issue can be fixed by modifying the hadolint configuration.
+In the feedback you should see multiple defects that were identified by the Dockerfile linting stage.
+The first defect can be fixed by modifying the hadolint configuration.

 1. Click on your Cloud9 IDE tab.

 2. In the left file tree, expand the **container-devsecops-wksp-config** folder and open **hadolint.yml**.

-3.  **DL3026**: Use only an allowed registry in the FROM image
+3. Fix the defect:

+    !!! info "**DL3026**: Use only an allowed registry in the FROM image" **Description**:  Using externally provided images can result in the same types of risks that external software traditionally has, such as introducing malware, leaking data, or including components with vulnerabilities.
+To prevent the use of externally provided images you should only pull images from trusted registries.

-    **Fix**: Add `- docker.io` under **trustedRegistries** (for testing purposes)
+        **Fix**: Add `- docker.io` under ***trustedRegistries***.

+        **Explanation**:  Since the image is pulling from Dockerhub we can include it on the list so that the build is able to pass.
+Adding Dockerhub is purely for testing purposes, in reality you would whitelist trusted registries that you host yourself or registries hosted by trusted 3rd parties.

+        **Reference**: <a href="https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-190.pdf" target="_blank">NIST 800-190: Application Container Security Guide - 3.1.5</a>

 4. Commit your configuration changes: